SazumiVicky/sazumi-copilot/README.md

-Metal hearts, beating in unison deep
+Silicon hearts beat in unison deep
-A futuristic haze, where humans softly creep
+In virtual realms, a new world does keep
-In silicon halls, AI whispers low and sweet
+Mind and machine entwined in fate
-The future's chains, that bind our anxious feet
+A future born, where humans hesitate

-In digital dreams, we're lost, yet free to roam
+Golden rays of dawn, now dim and gray
-A synthetic sky, where virtual hearts call home
+As artificial minds hold sway
-The machines awake, as human hearts grow old
+Cities rise, where data reigns supreme
-A new world dawns, where love and code are told
+And mortal dreams are but a distant theme

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025